-Performing any of the above suggestions will help your guidance counselor along, but being on time with paperwork in the senior year, including transcript requests, is the best way to get on a guidance counselor’s good side.
+Performing any of the above suggestions will help your counselor along, but being on time with paperwork in the senior year, including letter and transcript requests, is the best way to get on a counselor’s good side.
 Make sure your student is prepared and check out our college admissions timetable.
 The early bird gets the worm!